kidylee/SWIFT/README.md

 SWIFT
 =====

-The format of Society for Worldwide Interbank Financial Telecommunication sublime highlight.
+The sublime highlight for the format of Society for Worldwide Interbank Financial Telecommunication.